Terms and Conditions of Sale

 ARTICLE 14.
 CONTRACT ARCHIVING & EVIDENCE

-When the order concerns an amount greater than €120, the Publisher retains the contract for ten years and guarantees the Customer access to it upon simple written request.
-The Publisher's computerized records will be considered as proof of communications and orders.
+When the order concerns an amount greater than €120, the Publisher retains the contract for ten years and guarantees the Client access to it upon simple written request.
+The Publisher’s computerized records will be considered as proof of communications and orders.

 ARTICLE 15.
 FINAL PROVISIONS

-15.1 – Governing Law
+15.1 – Applicable Law

-15.2 – Amendments
+15.2 – Modifications

 15.3 – Disputes & Mediation